 Appreciate their desire to be involved in your child’s life, but help them find their place by communicating with them.

-Talk about your expectations, even before your child is born.
+Talk about your expectations and set boundaries for the grandparents, even before your child is born.
 Discuss the role they will play in the life of your child.
 Be clear.

 Let them help, but be specific about your needs.

 Ask their advice once in a while, even if you have no intention of taking it.
 Their ideas may be old-fashioned and even obsolete, but again, you might be surprised by their wisdom and insight.

 Allow them to occasionally indulge your children, but within the limits you set yourself.

 If you are unhappy with the Grandparents, express yourself firmly and diplomatically, but with kindness.
 Note your appreciation of their intentions, but gently reinforce your position.
 If this doesn’t get results, or the infraction is so severe, you must confront them openly and head-on, even if feelings are hurt.